Your Santorini Elopement Photographer’s Guide to Saying “I Do” Under the Aegean Sky

 For most elopements, especially at private villas or hotel terraces, you won’t need special permits.
 However, if you’re planning to have your ceremony at a popular public location, like certain viewpoints in Oia or public beaches, you may need permission from the local municipality.
 Some iconic spots have usage fees for private events.

-This is where working with a local wedding planner or an experienced Santorini elopement photographer (like myself) becomes invaluable.
-I can guide you toward locations that offer the views you want without the permit complications, or help you navigate the process if your heart is set on a specific public location.
+This is where working with a local wedding planner or an experienced photographer (like myself) becomes invaluable.
+I can guide you toward locations that offer the views you want without the permit complications, or help you navigate the process if your heart is set on a specific public location. villages, or hillside chapels, ensures your wedding photos are nothing short of extraordinary.

 What Your Santorini Elopement Day Could Look Like